Synaptics (SYNA) to Release Quarterly Earnings on Thursday

-Synaptics (NASDAQ:SYNA) is scheduled to be issuing its quarterly earnings data after the market closes on Thursday, August 5th.
-Analysts expect the company to announce earnings of $1.64 per share for the quarter.
-Synaptics has set its Q4 2021 guidance at – EPS.Parties that are interested in registering for the company’s conference call can do so using this link.
+Synaptics (NASDAQ:SYNA) is scheduled to be releasing its earnings data after the market closes on Thursday, August 5th.
+Analysts expect Synaptics to post earnings of $1.64 per share for the quarter.
+Synaptics has set its Q4 2021 guidance at – EPS.Individual that wish to listen to the company’s earnings conference call can do so using this link.

-Synaptics (NASDAQ:SYNA) last posted its quarterly earnings results on Thursday, May 6th.
-The software maker reported $2.03 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.45 by $0.58.
-Synaptics had a return on equity of 22.75% and a net margin of 11.68%.
-The business had revenue of $325.80 million for the quarter, compared to analyst estimates of $325.06 million.
-During the same period last year, the company earned $1.49 EPS.
-The firm’s revenue was down .7% on a year-over-year basis.
+Synaptics (NASDAQ:SYNA) last released its quarterly earnings results on Thursday, May 6th.
+The software maker reported $2.03 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.45 by $0.58.
+Synaptics had a net margin of 11.68% and a return on equity of 22.75%.
+The business had revenue of $325.80 million during the quarter, compared to analyst estimates of $325.06 million.
+During the same period in the prior year, the firm posted $1.49 earnings per share.
+The company’s quarterly revenue was down .7% on a year-over-year basis.
 On average, analysts expect Synaptics to post $7 EPS for the current fiscal year and $7 EPS for the next fiscal year.

 Synaptics Company Profile